-Jaguar bridges the gap between Java applications and the underlying server resources which they wish to exploit.
-This is accomplished by translating Java bytecodes to inlined machine code sequences at compile time; this ability to abstract system resources as a Java object in this way provides both safety and high performance.
+Jaguar bridges the gap between Java applications and the underlying server resources that they wish to exploit.
+This is accomplished by translating Java bytecodes to inlined machine code sequences at compile time; the ability to abstract system resources as Java objects provides both safety and high performance.
 The programming model presented by Jaguar allows low-level system software to be coded almost entirely in Java, aided by the minimal set of additional primitives required for direct access to hardware resources.

-Jaguar addresses two primary concerns which are essential for enabling high-performance communications and I/O from Java:
+Jaguar addresses two primary concerns that are essential for enabling high-performance communications and I/O from Java: